slaeryan/slaeryan.github.io/posts/midnighttrain.md

 Okay, this sounds too good to be true so what's the caveat?
 Can you call these API's even from a non-elevated context?

 Good question, the answer is no!

-Calling these API functions require that you are a **local admin** and that you have a specific privilege available and enabled in the calling token namely - **SeSystemEnvironmentPrivilege/SE_SYSTEM_ENVIRONMENT_NAME**.
+Using these API functions require that you are a **local admin** and that you have a specific privilege available and enabled in the calling token namely - **SeSystemEnvironmentPrivilege/SE_SYSTEM_ENVIRONMENT_NAME**.
 This means that our persistence framework won't install without an **Elevated Context**.(Blue Teams take note!)

 I wouldn't consider this a huge problem for attackers since persistence is typically meant to be a Post-Ex job and could be easily installed after privilege escalation on the host.